 9.2 You should check each instruction carefully to ensure that the details of the instruction are correct including the bank account details of any payee.
 If you do not provide accurate details, then we may not be able carry out your instructions correctly.
 In such cases, we will not be liable for any loss you incur, although we will use reasonable efforts to investigate and credit or return incorrect and inaccurately referenced payments into or from your Wallet.
 You should inform us promptly if you think a mistake has been made in your instructions.
 However, we may not be able to stop, amend or reverse a transaction undertaken in accordance with your instructions once a Confirmation has been issued.

-9.3.
-Confirmation.
+9.3 Confirmation.
 Except in relation to Forward Contracts and unless otherwise approved by Airwallex, you must have sufficient funds in your Wallet in the relevant source currency to cover the full amount of any FX Conversion or Payment (including Service Fees) that you wish to make.
-We may decline your instructions if you do not have enough funds, if you exceed any applicable limits, or we exercise our rights in accordance with clause 17.
+We may decline your instructions if you do not have enough funds, if you exceed any applicable limits, or in accordance with clause 16.
 When we are satisfied with your instructions we will issue you with a Confirmation and the amount specified in the Confirmation becomes due and payable to us on the date specified in the Confirmation.

 (i) may decline to accept your instruction in respect of a Forward Contract; or